 As of FY20 Q1, all programming is captured directly under each main Program Area in one full list; it is calculated using the total programming activities offered at a Program Area/Facility.
-For example, at a small location, if Pilates, Ab Labs, and Yoga are conducted, this would be a total of three programming activities.
-The standard for Physical Fitness Programs for this location is a total of four.
-The small Facility score would be calculated as overall 75% for Programming.
+For example, at a small location, if Pilates, Ab Labs, and Yoga are conducted, this would be a total of three (3) programming activities.
+The programming standard for Physical Fitness programs at this location is a total of four (4).
+The score for this small facility would be calculated as overall 75% for Programming.

-A drop-down menu provided within ACRRO 2.0, Programming Group and Programming Name for each Program Area that lists general title/description of the activity, but may not be the exact programming name.
-General names are listed to standardize programming across all ACRRO locations.
-If a Garrison offers a programming activity that is not on the list, it should be reviewed by the Community Recreation Director (CRD), submitted as a request for an addition or change to ACRRO Administrators, and validated for approval by Community Recreation Headquarters.
+The general title and description of programming activities, for each Program Area, is provided within ACRRO 2.0.
+However, the exact program name may not be included.
+If a Garrison offers a programming activity that is not on the list, this should be reviewed by the Community Recreation Director (CRD), submitted as a request for an addition or change to ACRRO Administrators, and validated for approval by Community Recreation Headquarters.

-The Programming Standards are located within each Program Area.
+The Programming Standards are located within each Program Area's section of this document.